UnlucksMcGee/minecraft_all_advancements_tracker/readme.md

 Otherwise you could also have the spreadsheet open on your phone, to view your progress.

 ## To run:
+See the [youtube walkthrough and demo](https://youtu.be/RamvJtxFHx0) or follow the steps below.

 * Copy the [google sheets spreadsheet](https://docs.google.com/spreadsheets/d/1IsXHUT_P8Qd6SmHQ5gD190n4d2gNceJZZpAjimH928M) to your Google Drive: File -> Make a copy
 * Enable the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python) for your Google account and download the `credentials.json` file.